Learn: Tomorrow's Calling

 This publication includes a diverse range of first-hand accounts from those who have travelled the, at times, precarious path of discovering who we are, who God is, and how we serve in the world today.

-This is an opportunity to learn more about God, yourself and the Church with considered articles that explore the challenges, encourage and affirm.
+This is an opportunity to learn more about God, yourself, and the Church with considered articles that explore the challenges and also encourage and affirm.

 Tomorrow’s Calling is one of the highly popular Learn resources created by the Church of Scotland.
-Learn is an ongoing initiative from the Mission & Discipleship Council designed to support and encourage learning and discipleship within our congregations.
+Learn is an ongoing initiative from the Faith Nurture Forum designed to support and encourage learning and discipleship within our congregations.
 The Learn initiative seeks to nurture in all a discipleship of development and loving service.
-It seeks to connect , resource , and inspire everyday members of the Church of Scotland - Keeping the local congregation at the centre of everything we do.
+It seeks to connect, resource, and inspire everyday members of the Church of Scotland - Keeping the local congregation at the centre of everything we do.

 Decade for Ministry

-The General Assembly of 2014, aware of the challenges facing both Ministry and the Church declared a ‘Decade for Ministry’ to begin in 2015.
-As part of this initiative, the Ministries Council was instructed to recruit and train 30 ministers of word and sacrament per year, and it responded to this challenge by focussing on vocations, finding new and innovative ways of encouraging people to think about their calling.
+The General Assembly of 2014, aware of the challenges facing both Ministry and the Church, declared a "Decade for Ministry" to begin in 2015.
+As part of this initiative, the Ministries Council [now the Faith Nurture Forum] was instructed to recruit and train 30 ministers of word and sacrament per year, and it responded to this challenge by focussing on vocations, finding new and innovative ways of encouraging people to think about their calling.

-Tomorrow’s Calling, launched by the Ministries Council at ‘Heart and Soul’ in 2015, is a campaign designed to inspire those interested in serving the Church, and as part of this, Learn: Tomorrow’s Calling was produced to guide their first steps to discerning that call.
+Tomorrow’s Calling, launched at "Heart and Soul" in 2015, is a campaign designed to inspire those interested in serving the Church.
+As part of this, Learn: Tomorrow’s Calling was produced to guide their first steps to discerning that call.

 A Versatile Resource